Evidence Level

 T2DM patients vs controls.

 T2DM patients showed significantly lower serum manganese levels and reduced MnSOD activity in erythrocytes vs controls.
-CRITICAL CAVEAT: OBSERVATIONAL — cannot establish causation.
+Critical caveat: observational — cannot establish causation.
 Lower Mn could be a consequence rather than cause of diabetes.
-Manganese supplementation has NOT been shown to improve diabetic outcomes in interventional trials.
+Manganese supplementation has not been shown to improve diabetic outcomes in interventional trials.

 Side effects and drug interactions